-This function creates a new syntax table, with all values initialized to
+This function creates a new syntax table.
+If table is

 This function always returns

-This function returns the syntax class of character, represented by its mnemonic designator character.
-This returns only the class, not any matching parenthesis or flags.
+This function returns the syntax class of character, represented by its designator character (see Syntax Class Table).
+This returns only the class, not its matching character or syntax flags.

 This function makes table the syntax table for the current buffer.
 It returns table.

 This function returns the current syntax table, which is the table for the current buffer.

 This command displays the contents of the syntax table of buffer (by default, the current buffer) in a help buffer.

 This macro executes body using table as the current syntax table.
 It returns the value of the last form in body, after restoring the old current syntax table.